liempo/instasend/README.md

  - `repositories/` - Single source of truth (data).
 Consists of firebase helper classes.
  - `services/` - Contains services that should be available to the whole app.
 These services make some flutter utilities easier to use such as navigation, dialog, etc.
  - `ui/` - All Flutter screens, widgets, and other UI related.
- - `utils/` - Themes, static function, constant variables and other helper clases.
+ - `utils/` - Themes, static function, constant variables and other helper classes.